airalab/learning-center/en/lesson_2_parity_eng.md

 shares.approve(learning_center.get("Lesson_2"), 1, {from:web3.eth.accounts[0], gas:900000})
 ```

 Call "second lesson->Execute" with the dao address as an argument.
-You will receive 50 air
+You will receive 50 ABT

 ```js
 var lesson_addr = learning_center.get("Lesson_2");